Measuring and mitigating overreliance to build human-compatible AI: Introduction

 \section{Introduction}

-Recent advancements have seen large language models (LLMs) operating in domains of core human cognitive functions, such as knowledge generation and reasoning~\cite{collins2024building}.
-As these models increasingly excel at tasks like code generation, summarization, and even de novo writing, LLMs are deployed in an ever wider range of real-world domains.
-Yet, our understanding of how humans interact with LLMs as thought partners lags behind their rapid adoption.
-This paper focuses on a critical but understudied phenomenon: \textit{overreliance} — when users rely on LLMs beyond their warranted capabilities, accepting incorrect outputs or inappropriately delegating decisions~\citep{10.1145/3593013.3593978}. \textbf{We argue that measuring and mitigating overreliance must become a central focus in LLM research and deployment.} \looseness=-1
+Large language models (LLMs) are increasingly trusted with consequential decisions in domains such as healthcare, education, and personal life~\cite{ZaoSanders_2025, chatterji2025people}, where they support core cognitive functions like knowledge generation and reasoning~\cite{collins2024building}.
+However, our understanding of how humans interact with LLMs as thought partners lags behind their rapid adoption.
+This paper focuses on \textit{overreliance}---when users rely on LLMs beyond their warranted capabilities, accepting incorrect outputs or inappropriately delegating decisions~\citep{10.1145/3593013.3593978}.
+We argue that measuring and mitigating overreliance must become a central focus in LLM research and deployment. \looseness=-1

-While the study of overreliance is well-established, the unique characteristics of LLMs — their conversational nature, complex text-based outputs, and versatility — complicate traditional approaches to measuring and mitigating overreliance and its impacts.
+While the study of overreliance is well-established, the unique characteristics of LLMs---their conversational nature, complex text-based outputs, and versatility---complicate traditional approaches to measuring and mitigating overreliance and its impacts.
 For instance, LLM outputs can be partially correct or subjective.
-Their tendency toward sycophantic behavior can lead users to misinterpret these outputs as definitive or accurate, particularly when they align with users' existing beliefs~\citep{sharma2023towards}.
+Their sycophantic behavior can lead users to misinterpret these outputs as definitive or accurate, particularly when they align with users' existing beliefs~\citep{sharma2023towards}.
 These issues may be exacerbated by automation bias and anthropomorphism, which are elevated to new risks by the fluency and potential persuasiveness of natural language outputs~\citep{abercrombie2023mirages}. \looseness=-1